euroscipy/euroscipy_proceedings/papers/fabrice_salvaire/fabrice_salvaire.rst

 online using CUDA or stored in the HDF5 files.

-Our slide viewer implements a zoom manager in order to control according to the current zoom which zoom layer is active and to limit the zoom amplitude to an authorised range.
+Our slide viewer implements a zoom manager in order to control according to the current zoom which zoom layer is active and to limit the zoom amplitude to an appropriate range.
 Moreover we can implement some excluded zoom ranges and force the zoom to the nearest authorised zoom according to the zoom direction.